 If parents lay out specific expectations, you should try your best as a babysitter to meet them.

 Feedback goes the other way as well.
-You should be able to respectfully give advice to parents based on your interaction with their children as well.
+You should be able to respectfully offer suggestions and honestly report to parents.

 For kids, the feedback you give them may come in the form of mentoring, coaching, or positive reinforcement.
 Positive feedback can help build their confidence.